Livonian Crusade: Participants

-The Livonian crusade refers to the various military Christianisation campaigns in medieval Livonia – in what is now Latvia and Estonia – during the Papal-sanctioned Northern Crusades in the 12–13th century.
+Organisation

+Unlike previous crusading enterprises that were usually started by the pope, Albert of Buxhoeveden, bishop of Riga, appears to have been the primary initiator and recruiter for the Livonian crusade.
+Moreover, it was initially not accompanied by a papal legate either until 1224, some three decades after the crusade's launch.
+In previous crusades, papal legates would always represent the pope, frequently preach to the crusaders, take part in military action, and serve a diplomatic role as the pope's spokesman on political and spiritual policies.
+When William of Modena was finally appointed legate in late 1224, it was at the request of Albert of Riga rather than by the pope's own initiative.
+Overseeing the crusading operation might not even have been a (great) part of William's mission, as it is not mentioned explicitly in his mandate.
+Brundage (1972) argued that from the mid-1220s, the papacy seemed to take a more active interest in the Livonian crusade, especially by combining the military objective of conquest with the religious objective of conversion of the subjected populations.
+In previous examples, such as the 1147 Wendish Crusade, conquest and proselytisation were more or less separate activities, without close cooperation between crusaders and missionaries.

+Geography

 The Livonian crusade was conducted mostly by the Holy Roman Empire and the Kingdom of Denmark.
 It ended with the creation of Terra Mariana and the Danish duchy of Estonia.
 The lands on the eastern shores of the Baltic Sea were one of the last parts of Europe to be Christianised.

 On 2 February 1207, in the territories conquered, an ecclesiastical state called Terra Mariana was established as a principality of the Holy Roman Empire, and proclaimed by Pope Innocent III in 1215 as a subject of the Holy See.
-After the success of the crusade, the Teutonic- and Danish- occupied territory was divided into six feudal principalities by William of Modena.
+After the success of the crusade, the Teutonic- and Danish-occupied territory was divided into six feudal principalities by William of Modena.